Photosynthesis: A Comprehensive Guide

 Chloroplasts

-Photosynthesis occurs inside specialized organelles called chloroplasts, found in plant cells.
-These organelles contain chlorophyll, the pigment that absorbs sunlight.
+Photosynthesis occurs within specialized organelles called chloroplasts, found in plant cells.
+These organelles contain chlorophyll, the pigment responsible for absorbing sunlight.

 Chlorophyll

-Chlorophyll is a green pigment that absorbs light energy from the sunlight.
-There are two main types of chlorophyll: chlorophyll a and chlorophyll b.
+Chlorophyll is a green pigment that absorbs light energy.
+There are two main types: chlorophyll a and chlorophyll b.

 Formula for Photosynthesis